Dhiraj0107/Olist_ecommerce/README.md

 ## Acknowledgments and Lessons Learned

 During the development of this project, I encountered challenges and made mistakes, one of which was not adding a primary key column in the payments table.
+Also, I have dropped the review_comment_title and review_comment_message columns from the order_reviews table as they were not used anywhere in the dashboard.

 ### Lesson Learned: